Moriyama, Shiga

 Moriyama (守山市, Moriyama-shi) is a city located in Shiga Prefecture, Japan.
-As of 31 August 2021, the city had an estimated population of 85,485 in 34366 households and a population density of 1533.63 persons per km².
+As of 31 August 2021, the city had an estimated population of 85,485 in 34,366 households and a population density of 1533.63 persons per km2.
 The total area of the city is 55.74 sqkm.

 Geography

-Moiyama is located on the south side of the alluvial fan where the Yasu River flowing from the Suzuka Mountains enters into Lake Biwa.
+Moriyama is located on the south side of the alluvial fan where the Yasu River flowing from the Suzuka Mountains enters into Lake Biwa.
 The land is generally flat, and as with other coastal areas of Lake Biwa, it is occasionally subject to flooding of rivers and rising water levels in Lake Biwa.